Central Texas Veterans Health Care System

 Annually, more than 250 Residents and Fellows and more than 200 medical students are trained at CTVHCS by over 100 VA Attending physicians with faculty appointments.

-We offer services at the LaGrange VA Outreach Clinic and in four community-based outpatient clinics.
+We offer services at the five community-based outpatient clinics.
 These clinics are located in:

 VA's Mission: To fulfill President Lincoln’s promise “…To care for him who shall have borne the battle, and for his widow and his orphan” by serving and honoring the men and women who are America’s Veterans.
 Today, we say to care for those "who shall have borne the battle," and for their families and their survivors.